leopi99/AcServerManagerX/README.md

 # Assetto Corsa Server Manager X <a title="Made with Fluent Design" href="https://github.com/bdlukaa/fluent_ui"><img src="https://img.shields.io/badge/fluent-design-blue?style=flat-square&color=7A7574&labelColor=0078D7"/></a>

-This app is rewritten using the Flutter framework.
+This app is written using the Flutter framework.
-Since this app uses Windows level apis is locked to the Windows platform.
+Since this app uses Windows level apis is currently locked to the Windows platform.
 In the future (since Steam's proton makes assetto corsa work on Linux) will be tested and unlocked for Windows and Linux; for now is in development only the Windows version.

 ## Why use this app?